transitland/transitland-datastore/README.md

 - by default, responses are paginated JSON
 - specify `.geojson` instead for GeoJSON on some endpoints.
 For example: `/api/v1/stops.geojson?bbox=-122.4183,37.7758,-122.4120,37.7858`

-## Running the Onestop "feed eater" pipeline
+## Running the FeedEater pipeline

-This asynchronous background worker will import feeds specified in the [Onestop ID Registry](https://github.com/transitland/onestop-id-registry).
+This asynchronous background worker will import feeds specified in the [Transitland Feed Registry](https://github.com/transitland/transitland-feed-registry).

 To enqueue a worker from the command line: